fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 ----

+### Motivation

 To assure that Fusepool P3 creates a real value for the involved project partners and new stakeholders, it is essential to understand their motivation and needs.
 The Fusepool P3 project partners Provincia Autonoma di Trento (PAT) and Regione Toscana (RET) have been publishing Open Data and are supporting the developement of applications and services in the tourism domain for several years.
 During this time both partners gained valuable experience in data creation, maintenance and publication.

 To answer the questions risen in T1.1 we had to enter into a dialogue with PAT and RET to understand what, why and how they publish open data about their provinces.
 The provinces are represented by multiple persons working for them.
 All of them are at the end of the publishing chain and responsible for publishing data sets from other divisions and groups as open data.
 Changes in the data sets can be requested but our partners have limited influence on if and how fast this will happen.
 All of them work with IT and have a profound technical understanding of what is needed to publish open data.
 While they do see the potential, they do not have a lot of hands-on experience with Linked Data yet; this is one of the motivations for them to be partner in Fusepool P3.

 As of today both partners provide an Open Data portal[^ckanret][^ckanpat] based on CKAN[^ckan] repository.
 CKAN is a data management system aimed at data publishers wanting to make their data open and available.
 It provides tools to facilitate this publishing step and helps finding and using data.
 The data quality completely depends on the data provider.
 There is no additional work done on the data sets except adding some meta information.
 The data which gets pushed into the system is the data which is made available to the user.

 Currently available open data by PAT and RET is available in particular data formats like CSV, KML, XML and JSON.
 App developers need to download the raw data and process it using their own ETL (Extract, Transform, Load) processes.
-With every update of the raw data this process has to be triggered for every single application where it is used.
+Many of the published Open Data sets are used in Android or iOS apps aimed at tourists and/or inhabitants of the region.
+Some of them are written by the project partners, other apps by 3rd party developers which integrate parts of the published Open Data into their own apps.
+With every update of the raw data the ETL process has to be triggered for every single application where it is used.
 If the format of the raw data changed, the process has to be adjusted and cannot be automated.
 With every new data source, maintenance complexity of these Open Data sets and its apps increases.

 In interviews with PAT and RET it became clear, that this is one of the big obstacles of the current approach.
 There is far more knowledge in these data sets available than what is visible and accessible to the open data developer.
 This is best explained by the example of Via Francigena[^viafrancigena], an ancient road and pilgrim route running from France to Rome.
 In their geographic information system (GIS) RET collects many point of interest (POI) around this ancient road[^fragis].
 This dataset is made available to the public but the data alone does not tell the full story of the POI.